haraldmartin/nordea-rb/README.markdown

       another_account = n.accounts['Savings']
       puts another_account.name # => "Savings"
       puts account.balance, account.currency, account.to_s

+      # You can also access accounts using a regexp:
+      puts n.accounts[/saving/i]
     end

 Getting a list of transactions for an account